Call signs for aeronautical stations; application for an Aircraft Station Licence

 - Number allocations are subject to fees, a fee notice for the entirety of your allocations will be made available for download at a later date via the Federal user account.

 By mail/by e-mail:

-- On the website of the Federal Network Agency you will find the application forms for the allocation of an aircraft call sign.
-You can use these equally for new applications and amendments and for processing a legal succession.
+- On the website of the Federal Network Agency you will find the application forms for call sign allocation for an aircraft.
+You can use these equally for new and change applications and for processing a legal succession.